Calendar-year view of the selected crime type.

 Additional reading notes to help interpret the statistics on this page.

-For 2026, the community areas with the largest published counts for intimidation included Clearing, Near West Side, and Lake View.
+For 2026, the community areas with the largest published counts for intimidation included Lincoln Park, Near West Side, and Lake View.

 Recent matching rows provide case-level context, but the primary reading surface for this page remains the yearly aggregate total.